Abner C. Harding: Biography

 From 1865 to 1869, Harding served as a Republican member of Congress.
 During the 39th Congress, he served as Chairman of the Committee on the Militia.
-However, he was not a candidate for reelection in 1868 after serving in the 40th Congress, and later engaged in banking and railroad building.
+However, he was not a candidate for re-election in 1868 after serving in the 40th Congress, and later engaged in banking and railroad building.
 He was a founder and trustee of Monmouth College.
 He died in Monmouth, Illinois on July 19, 1874, and was interred in Monmouth Cemetery.